singh-man/books/crackingTheCoding/13_java.md

 ### How to Approach

-As these questions focus so much on knowledge, it may seem silly to talk about an approach to these prob­lems.
+As these questions focus so much on knowledge, it may seem silly to talk about an approach to these problems.
 After all, isn't it just about knowing the  right  answer?

 Yes and  no. Of course, the  best thing you can do to master these questions is to learn Java inside  and  out.
 But, if you do get  stumped, you can try to tackle it with the following approach: